PieterjanVerhelst/eel-azores-yellow/README.md

 	* obtain meta-data on deployments `deployments.csv` (station names and positions)
 2. `merge_eel_characteristics.R`: Add eel meta data to the detection dataset
 3. `remove_false.R`: Remove false detections from dataset
+4. `explore_data.R`: Plot number of eels per station, number of stations per eel and tracking time
-4. `extract_network.R`: Extract receiver networks based on detection data
+5. `extract_network.R`: Extract receiver networks based on detection data
 	* This serves as input to calculate the distance matrices at https://github.com/inbo/fish-tracking
-5. `explore_data.R`: Plot number of eels per station, number of stations per eel and tracking time
+6. `smooth_eel_tracks.R`: Smooths duplicates and calculates residencies per eel per station.
+Therefore, it calls the following two functions:
+	+ 6a. `get_nearest_stations.R`: general function to extract the smoothed track for one eel (via its `transmitter ID`)
+	+ 6b. `get_timeline.R`: function to get the stations which are near a given station (where near means that the distance is smaller than a certain given limit, e.g. detection range).
+		- --> Generate residency datasets per project and store them in `/interim/residencies`